Meta Business Manager Setup in 2026

 That's quite a lot of stuff to take care of.

-If you need help setting it up, let me know.
-I've done it hundreds of times:
+If you need help setting it up, just let me know.
+As a 2x